kayex/sirius/README.md

 ```

 ### ripperino
-Adds a random extension to any outgoing messages consisting of the phrase *ripperino*
+Adds a random ending to any outgoing messages that contain the phrase *ripperino* and nothing else.

 Before
 ```